codeegoh/decodetomorrow/README.md

 - information about the selected tourist attraction or festival  and events
 - deals and promotions
 - statistics, ratings and recommendation from other visitors who have been in the place
-- weather info about this attraction or festival
+- weather forecast info about this attraction

 <img src="readme_images/06-attraction_about.png"  width="250">